SachaWheeler/weather/README.md

 - how far are we into the current season
 - any bank holidays or friends' birthdays in the next 7 days
 - if any of my colleagues are on holiday today (from their shared calendar)
-- if I have any meetings today and when
+- my next 2 scheduled meetings today and when
 - and my upcoming calendar events.

 ## Motivation